deejom/LampStackImplementation/README.md

 - Open and create a new configuration in Apache's site-available - "sudo vi /etc/apache2/sites-available/projectlamp.conf"
 ![image](https://github.com/deejom/LampStackImplementation/assets/141459374/4639d1a4-bc38-4d44-8d98-9adf4152523e)

 This creates a new blank file.
-Paste the following by hitting on :i: on the keyboard:
+Paste the following by hitting on "i" on the keyboard:
 <VirtualHost *:80>
     ServerName projectlamp
     ServerAlias www.projectlamp